Leeann Tweeden: Appearances

 In August 1996, Tweeden appeared on the cover of Playboy magazine and as part of a fitness model pictorial for that issue.
 She did not appear nude.
-In December 2011, at 38 years old, she again appeared on the cover of Playboy, this time in a nude pictorial.
+In December 2011, at 38 years old, she again appeared on the cover of Playboy, and in that issue was featured in a nude pictorial.

 In 2002, she was a guest character in the motocross video game Freekstyle as a motocross rider.
 The March 2007 issue of FHM (the final U.S. issue ever printed) featured Tweeden as the cover girl.
 As part of Hooters' 25th anniversary in 2008, she was named among "The Top Hooters Girls of all time".

 Since 2002, Tweeden has participated in 16 tours with the USO including 12 to Afghanistan and Iraq.

 Allegations against Al Franken

 On October 30, 2017, California Congresswoman Jackie Speier was interviewed by the McIntyre show about a sexual assault that occurred when she was in her 20s and was a congressional staffer for Representative Leo Ryan.
-She reported Ryan's chief of staff "kissed me and stuck his tongue in my mouth".
-McIntyre said that led to a conversation with Tweeden about an alleged incident between her and Minnesota U.S. Senator Al Franken.
-Two weeks later, Republican operative Roger Stone wrote, "It’s Al Franken's 'time in the barrel.'
-Franken next in long list of Democrats to be accused of 'grabby' behavior."
-Following the posting of Tweeden's story, far-right radio show host and prominent conspiracy theorist.
-Alex Jones, broadcast that Stone had told him, in advance, "Get ready.
+She alleged that Ryan's chief of staff "kissed me and stuck his tongue in my mouth".
+According to the show's host Doug McIntyre, that led to a conversation with Tweeden about an alleged incident of sexual harassment between her and Minnesota U.S. Senator Al Franken.
+With McIntyre's assistance, Tweeden prepared to make a public statement about her allegations.

+Ahead of Tweeden's public statements, a Fox News executive tipped off conservative political consultant Roger Stone.
+Stone circulated news of the allegations to right-wing media and made Twitter posts referring to the allegations, including a statement that "It’s Al Franken's 'time in the barrel.'".
+Following the posting of Tweeden's story, far-right radio show host and prominent conspiracy theorist Alex Jones broadcast that Stone had told him, in advance, "Get ready.
 Franken’s next".
-Stone told author and New Yorker reporter Jane Mayer that a Fox broadcasting executive, a friend of Tweeden had advised him of the story.